India–Iran relations: Current relations

 India and Iran have friendly relations in many areas, despite India not welcoming the 1979 Revolution.
 There are significant trade ties, particularly in crude oil imports into India and diesel exports to Iran.
-Iran frequently objected to Pakistan's attempts to draft anti-India resolutions at international organisations such as the OIC and the Human Rights Commission.
+Iran has frequently objected to Pakistan's attempts to draft anti-India resolutions at international organisations such as the OIC and the Human Rights Commission.
 India welcomed Iran's inclusion as an observer state in the SAARC regional organisation.
 A growing number of Iranian students are enrolled at universities in India, most notably in Pune and Bengaluru.
-The clerical government in Tehran sees itself as a leader of Shiites worldwide, including India.
+The clerical government in Tehran sees itself as a leader of Shiites worldwide, including in India.
 Indian Shiites enjoy state support such as a recognised national holiday for Muharram.
 Lucknow continues to be a major centre of Shiite culture and Persian study in the subcontinent.

 In the 1990s, India and Iran supported the Northern Alliance in Afghanistan against the Taliban regime.
-They continue to collaborate in supporting the abroad-based anti-Taliban government led by Ashraf Ghani and backed by the United States.
+They continued to collaborate in supporting the broad-based anti-Taliban government led by Ashraf Ghani and backed by the United States between 2004 and 2021.
 The two countries signed a defence cooperation agreement in December 2002.

 In 2010, Iran's Supreme Leader, Ayatollah Ali Khamenei, appealed to Muslims worldwide to back the freedom struggle in Kashmir.
-India in turn, summoned the acting Iranian ambassador in New Delhi to lodge a formal protest.
+India, in turn, summoned the acting Iranian ambassador in New Delhi to lodge a formal protest.

-In August 2013, while carrying oil in the Persian Gulf, Iran detained India's largest ocean liner Shipping Corporation (SCI)'s vessel MT Desh Shanti carrying crude oil from Iraq.
-Iran was resolute, and insisted the detention of the tanker was "a technical and non-political issue".
+In August 2013, while carrying oil in the Persian Gulf, Iran detained India's largest ocean liner, the Shipping Corporation (SCI)'s vessel MT Desh Shanti, carrying crude oil from Iraq.
+Iran insisted the detention of the tanker was "a technical and non-political issue".

-On 22 May 2016, Prime minister Narendra Modi paid an official visit to Iran.
+On 22 May 2016, Indian Prime minister Narendra Modi paid an official visit to Iran.
 The visit focused on bilateral connectivity and infrastructure, an energy partnership, and trade.

-Just before Prime Minister Narendra Modi's visit to Israel in July 2017, Iran's Supreme Leader Ayatollah Khamenei, urged the Muslims in Kashmir to 'repudiate oppressors'.
+Just before Modi's visit to Israel in July 2017, Ayatollah Khamenei urged the Muslims in Kashmir to "repudiate oppressors".